jaraco/airportlocker/README.rst

 Clone the repo, and install/update the requirements:

-pip install -U . -i http://cheese.yougov.net
+pip install -U . -i https://devpi.yougov.net/root/yg

-To run a dev airporlocker instance you can do it with using the velociraptor runer and the config at the root of your repo checkout like this:
+To run a dev airporlocker instance you can do it with using the velociraptor runner and the config at the root of your repo checkout like this:

 PORT=5600 python -m airportlocker.control.vr_launch --config=configs/dev_vr.yaml